penww/qrb_ros_camera/README.md

 <br>

-The [`qrb_ros_camera`](https://github.com/qualcomm-qrb-ros/qrb_ros_camera/tree/main/qrb_ros_camera) is ROS 2 package, it creates image publisher with `qrb_ros_transport` for zero-copy transport.
-It supports node composition, make it avaliable to improve performance using ROS intra process.
+The [`qrb_ros_camera`](https://github.com/qualcomm-qrb-ros/qrb_ros_camera/tree/main/qrb_ros_camera) is a ROS 2 package.
+It creates an image publisher with qrb_ros_transport for zero-copy transport.
+It supports node composition, making it possible to improve performance using ROS intra-process communication.

-The [`qrb_camera`](https://github.com/qualcomm-qrb-ros/qrb_ros_camera/tree/main/qrb_camera) is a C++ library, it provides APIs to `qrb_ros_camera` for querying images from under layer `QMMF SDK` and `CamX` libraries.
+The [`qrb_camera`](https://github.com/qualcomm-qrb-ros/qrb_ros_camera/tree/main/qrb_camera) is a C++ library, it provides APIs to `qrb_ros_camera` for querying images from lower layer `QMMF SDK` and `CamX` libraries.
 It includes 2 modules:
 - The module `camera_manager` used to manage camera stream, which enables multiple stream support.
-- The module `qmmf_camera` used to call `QMMF SDK` apis to manage qmmf streams.
+- The module `qmmf_camera` used to call `QMMF SDK` apis to manage QMMF streams.

-The [`qrb_ros_transport`](https://github.com/qualcomm-qrb-ros/qrb_ros_transport) is ROS 2 package, it support zero copy image transport with Linux DMA buffer, and implement ROS type adaption, make it compatible both intra and inter process communication.
+The [`qrb_ros_transport`](https://github.com/qualcomm-qrb-ros/qrb_ros_transport) is a ROS 2 package, it supports zero-copy image transport with Linux DMA buffer and implements ROS type adaption, make it compatible with both intra- and inter-process communication.

-The `QMMF SDK` is Qualcomm multimedia framework, it exports APIs for accessing Qualcomm multimedia hardwares.
+The `QMMF SDK` is Qualcomm multimedia framework, it exports APIs for accessing Qualcomm multimedia hardware.

 The `CamX` provides the foundation for image capture, processing, and management on Qualcomm-powered devices.